Self-Data Distillation for Recovering Quality in Pruned Large Language Models: Methodology

-where \(f_{\theta'}\) represents the pruned model with parameters \(\theta'\).
+\paragraph{Supervised Fine-tuning} Given a pruned model \(M'\) with parameters \(\theta'\), supervised fine-tuning aims to adapt the model to a specific downstream task \(t\) using a task-specific dataset.
+For each example \((x^t, y^t)\) in the dataset, where \(x^t\) is the input and \(y^t\) is the corresponding target output, the model is fine-tuned by minimizing the negative log-likelihood of producing the correct output \(y^t\) given the input \(x^t\) and the context \(c^t\) associated with the task, where \(f_{\theta'}\) represents the pruned model with parameters \(\theta'\).
 The objective is to align the model's output distribution with the distribution of the task-specific data, thereby improving quality on the target task \(t\).
 However, traditional supervised fine-tuning (SFT) can lead to catastrophic forgetting~\citep{kotha2024understanding}, particularly in cases where the task-specific data distribution diverges significantly from the original training distribution. \paragraph{Self-Data Distilled Fine-tuning} First, the self-data distillation process begins with generating a distilled dataset that aligns with the distribution of the original, unpruned model \(M\).
 Specifically, for each example in the fine-tuning dataset, the original seed model \(M\) is used to generate a distilled output \(\Tilde{y}\) by rewriting the original response \(y^t\) as, $\Tilde{y} \sim f_{\theta}(y \mid c^t, x^t, y^t)$, where \(f_{\theta}\) represents the original model with parameters \(\theta\).
 This distilled output \(\Tilde{y}\) is designed to stay within the distribution of the original model, thereby minimizing the risk of catastrophic forgetting.
-Following~\citet{Yang2024SelfDistillationBD}, to ensure the quality of the distilled output, a conditional selection process is applied,

-This ensures that the distilled responses retain essential characteristics, such as correctness in structured tasks (e.g., mathematical reasoning).
+Following~\citet{Yang2024SelfDistillationBD}, to ensure the quality of the distilled output, a conditional selection process is applied, This ensures that the distilled responses retain essential characteristics, such as correctness in structured tasks (e.g., mathematical reasoning).
 Once the distilled dataset is prepared, the pruned model \(M'\) with parameters \(\theta'\) undergoes supervised fine-tuning.
-The fine-tuning process is defined by the following objective,
+The fine-tuning process is defined by the following objective, where \(f_{\theta'}\) represents the pruned model fine-tuned on the distilled dataset.
+This objective helps align the pruned model with the distilled data distribution, thereby reducing the impact of catastrophic forgetting compared to standard supervised fine-tuning.
+Self-data distillation is key to minimizing quality loss after pruning, significantly improving retention of model capabilities.
+While it may not fully preserve the original model's quality, it offers an effective balance between efficiency and accuracy in LLMs, as evidenced by the results presented in the ablation studies in Section~\ref{sec:ablations}.